Jam Awais Bijar Khan Jokhio

-Jam Awais Bijar Khan Jokhio is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since August 2018.
+Jam Awais Bijar Khan Jokhio is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 till August 2023.

 Early life and education

 He was born on 12 January 1982 and did BA.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-79 (Thatta-III) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-79 (Thatta-III) in the 2018 Pakistani general election.

 Murder

 He and his brother Jam Abdul Karim Bijar tortured and murdered a local journalist Nazim Jokhio on 3 November 2021.
 Reportedly, the 27-year-old victim tried to stop the guests of Jokhio from hunting houbara bustard in Thatta.
 FIR was registered against Jokhio and he was taken into police custody.
 He, along with 7 of his servants and guards, were indicted by a Karachi sessions court on 10 December 2022, Bijar plead not guilty to the charges and would contest them.